mozilla/mozilla_ci_tools/docs/scripts.rst

 ^^^^^^^^^^^
 This script runs all the talos jobs for a given branch/revision.

+On try this script will only run by default the jobs for which the build is available.
+If you want every possible talos job, use the flag --trigger-build-if missing.

 If you have done "pip install", run via commandline::

   $ mozci-alltalos